GrandMoff100/HomeAssistantAPI/README.md

     light.turn_on(entity_id="light.living_room_lamp")
 ```

 All the methods also support async!
+Just prefix the method with async_`.

 ## Documentation